douglarek/neovim-rc/README.md

-# neovim-rc

-A self-use neovim only rc.
+# A neovim config for my own use

 ```
 $ mv ~/.config/nvim ~/.config/nvim.bak